olenapolyanska/project3_data_warehouse/README.md

 #### DATABASE and TABLES CREATION

-The create_tables.py  is where the fact and dimension tables for the star schema in Redshift are created.
+The create_tables.py  is where all staging and analytics tables for the star schema in Redshift are created.

 The create_tables.py import DROP and CREATE queries of the sql_queries.py script to do its work.
-After completing the "dwhsparkify" database with all staging and analytics table are created.

 ---